yugabyte/yugabyte-db/docs/content/latest/api/cassandra/ddl_create_index.md

 ---

 ## Synopsis
 The `CREATE INDEX` statement is used to create a new index on a table.
-It defines the index name, index columns, and covering columns.
+It defines the index name, index columns, and additional columns to include.

 ## Syntax